Why Fans Think That Taylor Swift and Lorde Are No Longer Friends

 Recently, at a concert in Rosemont, Illinois, Lorde performed two songs by one of Swift’s most notorious archenemies, Kanye West.
 As you might know, Swift and West, as well as his wife, Kim Kardashian, have been embroiled in a feud for nearly a decade after West interrupted Swift’s speech at the MTV Video Music Awards in 2009.

-Their feud reached a tipping point in 2016 when West released his single “Famous,” in which he calls Swift a “bitch” and claims to have made her famous.
-Swift denied that West played the song for her and that she gave her stamp of approval.
+Their feud reached a tipping point in 2016 when West released his single “Famous,” in which he calls Swift “that bitch” and claims to have made her famous.
+Swift denied that West played the song for her and that she was aware that West was going to refer to her as “that bitch.”
 This led Kardashian to post a now-infamous Snapchat video of Swift and West talking about the song on the phone, suggesting that Swift had heard it before its release and that she approved the lyrics.
+Not too long after, Swift posted a statement denying that she heard the song.

 MORE: 10 Celebrities Who You Didn’t Know Have Beef with Taylor Swift